 INTH 447: Global Health: Outbreak Investigation in Real-Time

-Offered: Due to the complexities of time zones for this international course, the course will begin at 8:00a.m. until the U.S.A. adjusts clocks for Daylight Savings Time (unlike Brazil).
-Therefore, classes after the second week of March will begin at 9:00a.m
+Offered: Due to the complexities of time zones for this international course, the course will begin at 8:00 a.m. until the USA adjusts clocks for Daylight Savings Time (unlike Brazil).
+Therefore, classes after the second week of March will begin at 9:00 a.m

 Prerequisite: EPBI 490

 Description: This course provides a trans-cultural, trans-disciplinary, multimedia learning experience by analyzing historical and real-time data from the annual dengue endemics and sporadic epidemics in Puerto Rico and Brazil.
-A rigorous problem-centered training in the epidemiology, prevention, treatment, and control of infectious diseases using real-time and historical surveillance data of endemic and epidemic Dengue in Bahia, Brazil.
+Students obtain rigorous problem-centered training in the epidemiology, prevention, treatment, and control of infectious diseases using real-time and historical surveillance data of endemic and epidemic Dengue in Bahia, Brazil.
 This is an advanced epidemiology course in which core material will be primarily taught through reading assignments, class discussion, group projects, and class presentations.
 The course will utilize the online web-based communication and learning technology to create a single classroom between the CWRU and international partners with unique and complementary skills.
 In addition to joint classroom lectures across sites, student groups will also perform smaller-scale videoconference meetings for assigned group projects, thus creating strong international connections for the students, faculty, and our institutions.

 INTH 484: Geographic Medicine and Epidemiology

-This course provides a rigorous problem-centered training in the epidemiology, prevention, treatment, and control of infectious diseases.
+This course provides rigorous problem-centered training in the epidemiology, prevention, treatment, and control of infectious diseases.
 This is an advanced epidemiology course in which core material will be primarily taught through reading assignments, class discussion, group projects, and class presentations.
 By taking this course, students will develop a framework for interpreting, assessing, and performing epidemiologic research on infectious diseases.
-The course will be divided into three team-taught modules:1) Introduction to infectious disease epidemiology, 2) malaria, and 3) helminths.
+The course will be divided into three team-taught modules:1) Introduction to infectious disease epidemiology, 2) malaria and 3) helminths.
 Each module is worth 1 credit hour and may be taken separately.
 Each module will have a separate project and exam.
 The final exam time will be used for group presentations and panel discussion.
 Active class participation is required through discussions, case studies, and group projects.
 Prereq: EPBI 490, EPBI 491, and a microbiology course or consent of instructor.